As a GP Practice, we have computer and paper records for all our patients. We are registered under the Data Protection Act 2018.

 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fears for a person's safety.

 In this situation we are obliged to notify the patient in writing of their removal from the list and record in the patient's medical records, the fact of the removal and the the circumstances leading to it.
-The PCT is then responsible for providing further care for such patients.
+NHS England is then responsible for providing further care for such patients.